-This category will be solved with teaching and by using collective intelligence of the group.
-There will be written guides delivered for these subjects.
+This category will be solved with teaching and by using the collective intelligence of the group.
+We will apply various facilitation techniques to tackle these problems.

 Questions not necessarily related to Scrum.

-People will bring all kinds of questions that might not be related to Scrum.
-There will be plenty of space for Q&A where any work related question or issue can be discussed.
+You might have all kinds of questions that are not necessarily related to Scrum.
+There will be plenty of space for Q&A where any work-related question or issue can be discussed.

 Sign up and schedule

 You can sign up for this class and find a training schedule by contacting AgileLeads on Facebook.